zenwalk/feralfilehosting/Feral Wiki/HTTP/Worpress/readme.md

 **IP** = Your servers hostname such as `server.feralhosting.com` or the [IP of your slot](https://www.feralhosting.com/faq/view?question=74).

 **PORT** = Is the port shown when you followed this [FAQ](https://www.feralhosting.com/faq/view?question=9) to enable networking in MySQL.

+**Important note:** If you set the `mysql.default_port` and `mysqli.default_port` in this FAQ: [PHP - modify settings](https://www.feralhosting.com/faq/view?question=213) you only need to enter the hostname or IP without the PORT for a network connection.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Worpress/networking.png)